 Mr. Faleel is on the advisory board of the Minnesota Asian Pacific American Bar Association and member of the Minnesota Association of Black Lawyers.
 He has also previously been appointed by the Chief Judge of the District of Minnesota to serve on the Federal Practice Committee, elected and served as Chair of the Minnesota State Bar Association New Lawyers Section, and served as a Member of the Minnesota State Bar Governing Council and the Legislative Committee.

-Mr. Faleel is admitted to practice in the State of Minnesota and the Federal District Court for the District of Minnesota.
+Mr. Faleel is admitted to practice in the State of Minnesota, the United States District Court for the District of Minnesota, and the United States Court of Appeals for the Eighth Circuit

 - Hamline University School of Law, J.D.
 (2002) magna cum laude